 9) Chrome Custom Tabs

 The two new features included in Marshmallow seem simple and minor.
 But they will help the mobile platform to enhance UX significantly.
-Direct Share feature will enable the device to identify with who the users frequently share content.
-Thus, they can share content with regular contacts simply by pressing a single button.
+Direct Share feature will enable the device to identify with whom the users frequently share content.
+Thus, they can simply share content with regular contacts by pressing a single button.
 Likewise, the Floating Toolbar will make copying and pasting content from various documents and web pages easier.